freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/python/functions/index.md

 def multiply(val1, val2):
   return val1 * val2

-print(multiply(3, 5))  # prints 15 to the console
+multiply(3, 5)  # prints 15 to the console
 ```

 Functions are blocks of code that can be reused simply by calling the function.
-This enables simple, elegent code reuse without explicitly re-writing sections of code.
+This enables simple, elegant code reuse without explicitly re-writing sections of code.
 This makes code both more readable, makes for easier debugging, and limits typing errors.

 Functions in Python are created using the `def` keyword, followed by a function name and function parameters inside parentheses.

-The `return` keyword is used by the function to return a value, if you don't want to return any value, the default value `None` will returned.
+A function always returns a value,The `return` keyword is used by the function to return a value, if you don't want to return any value, the default value `None` will returned.

 The function name is used to call the function, passing the needed parameters inside parentheses.